-According to the Canada National Parks Act, the law governing national parks in Canada, "ecological integrity" means, with respect to a park, "…a condition that is determined to be characteristic of its natural region and likely to persist, including abiotic components and the composition and abundance of native species and biological communities, rates of change and supporting processes."
+According to the Canada National Parks Act, the law governing national parks in Canada, "ecological integrity" means, with respect to a park, "a condition that is determined to be characteristic of its natural region..."

 For national parks, ecosystem management considers the following:

-- National parks are part of larger ecosystems and must be managed in that context; Parks Canada recognizes the need to integrate parks into their surrounding landscape so that parks do not function as isolated islands;
+National parks are part of larger ecosystems and must be managed in that context.
+Parks Canada recognizes the need to integrate parks into their surrounding landscapes so that parks function as part of a connected network.

-- Parks have a limited capacity to withstand use.
-Visitors are welcome to visit them and human use and facilities should be compatible with park ecosystem protection in type, amount and timing;
+Parks have a limited capacity to withstand use.
+Visitors are welcome to visit them but the cumulative effects of human use and facilities should not be a strain on that capacity.

-- The goal of conserving ecological integrity is best addressed by maintaining or restoring the diversity of genes, species and communities native to the region.
+The goal of conserving ecological integrity is best addressed by maintaining or restoring the diversity of genes, species and communities expected for the region.
 It is simply consistent with the vision of integrity, which is "wholeness"—if parts are missing, the ecosystem is not whole.